Health Professionals

 Some research has shown that babies with eczema can develop food allergy if the food comes into contact with their skin.
 When the skin of babies with eczema is well managed, the skin barrier is stronger and food coming into contact with the skin is less likely to cause a problem.

-Feeding peanut (butter/paste) before one year of age is especially important in babies with moderate to severe eczema, as research has shown these babies will benefit the most.
+Feeding peanut (such as smooth peanut butter/paste) before one year of age is especially important in babies with moderate to severe eczema, as research has shown these babies will benefit the most.

 For pregnant and breastfeeding mums, eating oily fish (such as salmon, mackerel, sardines, trout and herring) 3 times a week may help.
 Some research shows that consuming the omega-3 fatty acids (found in oily fish) during pregnancy and breastfeeding may help prevent eczema in early life.